-As outlined, there are very clear benefits to choosing a fixed rate mortgage, thanks to the additional financial stability and security it can offer over a specified period.
+As outlined, there are clear benefits to choosing a fixed rate mortgage, thanks to the additional financial stability and security it can offer over a specific period.

-However there are also some downsides, not least of which is that if interest rates do fall during your fixed rate period you won’t get the benefit of the decrease and your repayments will stay the same rather than going down.
+If interest rates do fall during your fixed rate period, you won’t get the benefit of the decrease - your repayments will stay the same rather than going down.

 Once you decide on the fixed term of your loan, you won’t be able to remortgage even if you spot a better deal elsewhere.
 You could pay the Early Repayment Charge but this could outweigh the potential savings of switching.

-You may end up paying more over the period of your fixed rate mortgage than you would with a comparable variable rate loan if interest rates don’t run in your favour.
+You may end up paying more over the period of your fixed rate mortgage than you would with a comparable variable rate loan if interest rates are high.

 Fixed rate vs. variable rate